-Before lenders make the decision to give you a loan, they need to know if you're willing and able to repay that loan.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders need to discover two things about you: your ability to repay the loan, and if you are willing to pay it back.
+To assess whether you can repay, they look at your income and debt ratio.
 To calculate your willingness to repay the loan, they consult your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-You can learn more on FICO here.
+Fair Isaac and Company calculated the original FICO score to assess creditworthines.
+For details on FICO, read more here.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
-Your score is calculated from both the good and the bad of your credit report.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score results from both positive and negative information in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
+To get a credit score, you must have an active credit account with a payment history of six months.
+This history ensures that there is sufficient information in your report to build an accurate score.
 Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building up credit history before they apply for a loan.
+They should build up credit history before they apply for a loan.

 Ann Jones (512) 422-9036 can answer questions about credit reports and many others.
 Give us a call: (512) 422-9036.